ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 This guidance is aimed at any role working in a project or product team.
 You don't need to be a team leader, an expert in project management or risk management.
 All you really need is some knowledge of your team's goals and some willing teammates.

-## Risky Business - Problems with Traditional Risk Management
+## Risky Business - The Problems with Traditional Risk Management

 Software development is inherently about dealing with uncertainty, unknowns and sometimes surprises.